SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Router_Control/Working_with_the_default_RC_config/Selecting_a_matrix.md

     - two information panels (the left one showing information about the selected input, and the right one showing information about the selected output), and

-    - three buttons (Connect, Disconnect, and N/A).
-The "Lock" keyword replaces "N/A" when an input and output is clicked upon in the *Router Control* UI.
+    - three buttons (Connect, Disconnect, and N/A(shown when first opening the matrix in the Router Control app)).

+ > [!NOTE] The "Lock" keyword replaces "N/A" when an input and output is selected in the *Router Control* UI.
 The "Unlock" option appears when input and output were previously locked.